mattermost/docs/source/deploy/mobile-app-changelog.md

  - iPhone 5s devices and later with iOS 12.4+ is required.

 ### Compatibility
- - Bumped the iOS minimum supported version back to v12.4.
+ - Updated the iOS minimum supported version back to v12.4.

 ## 2.8.1 Release
 - Release Date: October 2, 2023